Header Ads Widget

 Amplification Stage:

-(A) low-noise amplifier (LNA) is used to enhance the photodiode's weak signal.
+(A) We use a low-noise amplifier to make the photodiode's weak signal stronger.

-(B) For optimal signal transmission, provide suitable impedance matching between the photodiode and the amplifier.
+(B) To get the best signal transmission, we need to make sure the impedance matches, between the photodiode and the low-noise amplifier.

 Demodulation Stage:

-(A) Based on the needs of your application, choose a demodulator that is appropriate, such as a bandpass filter or a digital demodulation IC.
+(A) You need to pick a demodulator that fits your application.
+It could be a bandpass filter or a digital demodulation IC.

 Output Stage: